After Effects is a video editing program by Adobe that’s popular with VFX artists, video editors, and post-production professionals the world over.

 vagon provides you with a powerful personal computer regardless of the hardware you have at hand.

-Even if you’re working from a Macbook Air like laptop, you can opt for GPU rendering instead of CPU rendering, then run your project on vagon—with just a few clicks, you’ll gain access to 2 x 8GB of GPU for super-fast rendering.
+Even if you’re working from a Macbook Air like laptop, you can opt for GPU rendering instead of CPU rendering, then run your project on vagon—with just a few clicks, you’ll gain access to 4 x 16GB of CUDA Activated Nvidia GPUs for super-fast rendering.